natf17/shopify-spring-boot-embedded-app/README.md

 		- redirectUri: expands and populates the uri template in ClientRegistrarion (default: "{baseUrl}/login/app/oauth2/code/shopify")
 		- scopes: from `ClientRegistration`
 		- state: generated by `Base64StringKeyGenerator`
-		- additionalParameters: contains the registrationId, and the shop name
+		- additionalParameters: contains the registrationId (e.g. "shopify"), and the shop name
 	3. Uses the custom `ShopifyHttpSessionOAuth2AuthorizationRequestRepository` to save the `OAuth2AuthorizationRequest` in the HttpSession
-	4. Invokes the `ShopifyRedirectStrategy` to set an `AuthenticationRedirectUriHolder` in the `Authentication`.
-This temporary object contains the 2 authorizationUris that the Shopify-provided Javascript needs to redirect: one for redirecting from the parent and another for redirecting from an iFrame.
+	4. Invokes the `ShopifyRedirectStrategy` to set 2 request attributes that contain the 2 authorizationUris that the Shopify-provided Javascript needs to redirect: one for redirecting from the parent and another for redirecting from an iFrame.